-- Turn the oven on to BAKE and set it to 250 degrees.
+- Turn the oven on and set the heat to 250 degrees.
 Lightly oil two large baking sheets by spreading a little oil (about 1 teaspoon per pan) around them with your hand or a paper towel.

 - Strip the ruffly leaves off of the kale's stems by grasping the bottom of each stem and pulling your hand up along it, stripping off the leaf part and leaving behind the tough stem, which you can compost or throw out.
 Tear the kale into large pieces and put them in the bowl.